 Ten years of hard work, courage and conviction had finally paid off.
 Everything on this trip felt important.
 Do you know what I mean?
 When you and I have worked hard, have struggled, and now we are experiencing the reward, everything feels brighter and we feel more alive, right?

 My husband and daughter had left me alone for a quick trip to the refreshment stand, and as I watched the people come and go, I noticed two strangers strike up a conversation as they were waiting to board the next train.

 Have you ever had that experience of sharing your most intimate personal secrets with a stranger?
 Well, these two ladies seemed to act as if they had known each other for decades.
 For this people-watcher, I imagined some really juicy gossip being exchanged.
 They laughed together, leaned in closer, pointed here and there and shared their snacks.
-They seemed carefree and jolly, do you know what I mean?
+They seemed carefree and jolly.
 The more animated they became, the more curious I got.

 Had my family been with me, I probably would have missed this profound learning experience, because these two women were doing exactly what the authors recommended in their book, loneliness: Human Nature and the Need for Social Connection.

 One of the ways we can help manage and prevent our feelings of isolation, alienation and exclusion is by making small talk with those around us.

 Before I continue, I do want to take a moment and mention the importance of making time.
 By taking time to notice and be curious about these two women and by those women taking the time to share a moment while they waited for the train, we all benefited – even if it was only for a few minutes.

 Choices like these lift us all up and make it more likely that we will share our good will with others.